 The filtering phase decides the subset of protein-coding transcript models, generated from the model-building pipelines, that comprise the final protein-coding gene set.
-Models are filtered based on information such as what pipeline was used to generate them, how closely related the data are to the target species and how good the alignment coverage and percent identity to the original data are.
+Models were filtered based on information such as: what pipeline was used to generate them, how closely related to the target species and how good the alignment coverage and percent identity are to the original data.